Routine (video game)

-Routine is an upcoming survival horror game developed by Lunar Software and published by Raw Fury.
+Routine is a 2025 survival horror game developed by Lunar Software and published by Raw Fury.
 Set on a lunar base, the story follows an unnamed protagonist unraveling a mysterious incident that led to the base's decline.
 The game is played from a first-person perspective, with the player exploring the base and using a special device to fight hostile robots, interact with the environment, and perform other actions.

 Announced in 2012, Routine is the debut title from Lunar Software.
 While initially slated for a spring 2013 release, the game saw several delays attributed to a protracted development cycle, financial hurdles, and the studio's decision to temporarily pause production due to dissatisfaction with the game's direction.
 Development resumed in 2020 with new publisher Raw Fury.
 The team then overhauled various aspects of the project, including its narrative, gameplay and art design, and transitioned to Unreal Engine 5.
-Mick Gordon, who was originally the audio designer for the game, left the project in 2024.
-Routine is scheduled to release for Windows, Xbox One, and Xbox Series X/S in December 2025.
+Mick Gordon, who was originally the audio designer for the game, left the project in 2024, with Nathaniel-Jorden Apostol handling composer and audio lead duties for the remainder of development.
+Routine was released for Windows, Xbox One, and Xbox Series X/S in December 2025.
+It received generally favorable reviews from critics.

 Gameplay

 Routine is a survival horror game played from a first-person perspective.
 The player controls an unnamed protagonist traversing a lunar base to unravel the mystery of its decline while encountering hostile robots.
 The player is equipped with a Cosmonaut Assistance Tool (C.A.T), a device used for both combat and environmental interaction, in addition to saving notes and tracking progress.
-Exploring levels with hidden areas, the player finds batteries, powering the C.A.T, and floppy disks which alter its specs, such as screen refresh rate and flashlight brightness.
+Exploring levels with hidden areas, the player finds batteries, powering the C.A.T, and modules which give it tools such as a blacklight to see hidden secrets in the environment.
 When used as a weapon, the C.A.T can temporarily stun the enemy.
-However, permadeath and the absence of first aid kits emphasize stealth and avoidance of direct combat.
-A visual wound system allows the player to monitor the protagonist's health by observing their body.
 Threats and environments within the levels are partially procedurally generated.
-The game features an alternate ending.